-In particular, see the section headed "Risk Management”.
+In particular, see the section headed "Risk Management"

-Find more information on CEP’s remuneration policies.
+Find more information on Citibank Europe Plc’s remuneration policies.

-In particular, see Section 2 (risk) and Section 16 (remuneration) of the document titled “Pillar 3 Disclosures 31 December 2019 Citibank Holdings Ireland Limited and its Operating Entity, Citibank Europe Plc”, which among other things, notes the following:
+In particular, see Section 2 (risk) and Section 16 (remuneration) of the document titled Pillar 3 Disclosures 31 December 2020 Citibank Holdings Ireland Limited and its Operating Entity, Citibank Europe Plc, which among other things, notes the following:

 "Citi’s compensation policies and practices are designed to support achievement of business strategy whilst ensuring an effective risk management framework and incentivising appropriate behaviours."